Hoyasumii/avengers-endgame/README.md

 GIRL: Can we get a photo?

 BRUCE BANNER: 100%, little person.
 Come on, step up.
-[Holding out the phone to Scott] Y
+[Holding out the phone to Scott] Yo